wp-plugins/100-cities/readme.txt

 5. Also you can use the widget and place it on your widgets areas.
 You may need to modified the default css to ajust the plugin to those areas.
 6. In the Dashboard you have an admin panel to control values by default.
 7. If you want to use in tags and category listing, you need to add wp_meta() to the sidebar, where you want the plugin to be printed.
+8. '/wp-content/plugins/100Cities/cache' folder needs write permissions, so the puglin will save data there and this reduce the quantity of resources that uses it.

 == Screenshots ==

-1. How the plugin looks like on the sidebar
+1. The plugin on the sidebar would look like this

 == Changelog ==